-When I was in Thailand last year, I was lucky to have a full month to enjoy the local culinary specialties.
+When I was in Thailand last year, I had a whole month to enjoy the local culinary specialties.

-Coming straight from Bali with no issues finding vegan and vegetarian food and some of the best culinary experiences in my life, Thailand was a bit different.
+Coming straight from Bali where finding some of the best vegan and vegetarian food I have tasted in my life was a blast, Thailand was different.

-I remember from my first stay in Thailand the food was amazing, but that was many years ago and back then I was eating everything, so it was easy.
+I remember from my first trip to Thailand that the food was amazing, but that was many years ago when I was eating everything, so it was easy.

-This time in Thailand I noticed that even when something was presented as vegetarian, it turned out to be made with fish sauce or shrimp paste.
-This meant an additional few rounds on the scooter with a hungry stomach until we found what we were looking for.
-And eventually we always did!
+This time in Thailand I often noticed that even when some dish was described as being vegetarian, it was made with fish sauce or shrimp paste.
+It meant an extra few rounds on the scooter with a hungry stomach until we found what we were looking for, but eventually we always did!

 I never miss eating meat.
-The only thing I miss sometimes is the sense of freedom and surprise of being in a new country and able to try out any new dish.
+The only thing I miss sometimes is the sense of freedom and surprise when you’re in a new country and are able to try out any new dish.

-Our food consumption in Thailand was something like this: Pad Thai – Coconut lemongrass soup – Green curry – Red curry – Jackfruit curry – Massaman curry – Repeat.
+Our food consumption in Thailand was something like: Pad Thai – Coconut lemongrass soup – Green curry – Red curry – Jackfruit curry – Massaman curry – Repeat.

 After discovering an amazing local vegan place, we got a bit more variation.
 Unfortunately most dishes were too spicy even for me and my hot taste, so I couldn’t eat it too often.

-As much as it seemed a bit repetitive back then, thinking about those Thai dishes makes me want to go back right now.
+As much as it seemed a bit repetitive back then, thinking about that Thai food makes me want to go back right now.

 We often make curries and this vegan Massaman curry with sweet potatoes is one of the best.